 Continuing the story told in the first two installments, Diablo 3 is a classic hack n’ slash RPG with all the elements you expect: dungeons, monsters, fierce bosses and a richer story than found in many RPGs.
 And it’s from Blizzard, which means you can get your RPG fix the same day as Windows users.
 And though we waited 12 years for the third installment, when it came out there was a unanimous agreement that the wait was worth it.

 Last year’s Rise of the Necromancer expansion is keeping the game fresh, and the franchise shows no signs of slowing down.
 Plus, thanks to Blizzard’s “Starter Game” concept, it’s one of the few RPGs for Mac that you can try before you buy.
 If you’re looking to dip your toes into the waters, Diablo 3 is as good a place to start as any.
+And the entire franchise is about to get even better with the upcoming release of Diablo 2: Resurrected.

 Perhaps you’re a fan of sci-fi RPG games but not of the Star Wars universe.
 If that’s the case, Wasteland 2 may just be for you.